 When I finished grad school and first started my job search, it actually felt exciting.
 I envisioned myself landing a high-powered job that I loved, strolling down city streets to my office in fabulously fashionable suits, and making my mark in the corporate world.

-Cut to four months later, and I was sitting on the couch, in my not-so-fashionable pajamas, desperately searching for anything available.
+Cut to four months later, and I was sitting on the couch, in my not-so-fashionable pajamas, desperate for a job, searching for anything available.
 And unfortunately, I’m not alone.
 Many people—even people with advanced degrees, plenty of experience, and stellar qualifications—are feeling the blues of searching for jobs to no avail.

 Sound familiar?
 If you’ve found yourself in job search desperation, here are a few good ways to ease your anxiety, take back your sanity, and maybe even score a new gig.